pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

 `maybe_`.
 This convention should make it visually clear to other programmers that they are not necessarily getting a result back.
-Functional languages generally use a `Maybe` or `Optional` type for representing this pattern, with e.g. a `Some` wrapper for values and the `Nothing` in absence of a value, which is safer in that the programmer explicitly has to deal with the potential non-existence of a value, and in that they are wrappers, meaning they can nest.
+Functional languages generally use a `Maybe` or `Optional` type for representing this pattern, with e.g. a `Just` wrapper for values and the `Nothing` in absence of a value, which is safer in that the programmer explicitly has to deal with the potential non-existence of a value, and in that they are wrappers, meaning they can nest.
 I